 You can either fund your renovations:

-Lenders will ask the reason for raising capital but should allow equity to be released – i.e. additional borrowing on your mortgage – for the purpose of home improvements.
+Lenders will ask the reason for raising capital and typically allow additional borrowing on your mortgage for the purpose of home improvements.
+But whether or not this is possible for you will depend on your circumstances, including your loan to value.

 Another option to finance home improvements if remortgaging isn’t right for you is finding a second mortgage (in addition to your existing mortgage).
 This is also known as a secured homeowner loan or second charge mortgage.
 It may be that you don’t want to remortgage to finance home improvements because you have a great mortgage deal or early repayment charges mean it is more cost effective to get a second mortgage.
 However, these loans usually carry higher interest rates.